Sardines for dogs? Yep, everyone in my animal house adores canned sardines. In fact, I’m not sure who loves them more — the dogs, the cats, or me!

 “If you feed your pet too many sardines, they may develop a fishy smell,” says Kutcher.
 “If that’s the case, reduce the amount and frequency of feeding sardines.”
 You could also feed a loving spoonful of coconut oil as a chaser, to counteract that pungent, oceanic odor.

-Have you tried feeding sardines to your dog?
+Sardines for dogs: have you ever fed them to your pup?
 What was his reaction?
 Please share in the comments!

 Read about these other pet-friendly pantry staples that are good for dogs’ health: